 How might we support young people to pursue computing and digital media pathways that go beyond a single program experience?

 CS-Paths is a context for the design and iteration of practical innovations that support youth pathways in computing and digital making through brokering learning opportunities within and across informal learning organizations.
 Brokering is means of supporting identity development, social capital building and long-term, interest-driven learning across settings through actively connecting program participants to new learning opportunities like out of school programs, internships, events like hack jams and meet-ups, and more.
 Led by Hive Research Lab (HRL), CS-Paths is a collaborative initiative with organizations in the Hive NYC Learning Network.
-Over the course of 2016 and 2017, we’ll be engaged in processes of co-design, iterative testing and theory building that produce insights and solutions around supporting youth pathways in computer science and digital making.
+Over the course of 2016 and 2017, we engaged in processes of co-design, iterative testing and theory building that produce insights and solutions around supporting youth pathways in computer science and digital making.

 Support for the the CS-Paths Initiative comes from: